Miranda Warnings Translations

 ANAHIT FLANAGAN

 Anahit Flanagan is a professional interpreter and educator with more than forty years of experience.
 She specializes in the judiciary and medical interpreter services.
-She is a court interpreter certified in the state of Massachusetts and a medical interpreter certified by NBCMI and CCHI.
+She is a court interpreter certified in the state of Massachusetts and a medical interpreter certified by the National Board of Certification for Medical Interpreters (NBCMI) and the Certification Commission for Healthcare Interpreters (CCHI.)
 Her working languages are Armenian and Russian.
-Dr. Flanagan holds a Doctor of Philosophy in Linguistics from Moscow State University, a Master of Arts in Russian from Boston College, and a Bachelor of Education in English and Russian from Brusov Yerevan State University of Languages and Social Sciences in Armenia.
+Dr. Flanagan holds a Ph.D. in Linguistics from Moscow State University, a Master of Arts in Russian from Boston College, and a Bachelor of Education in English and Russian from Brusov Yerevan State University of Languages and Social Sciences in Armenia.
 She is one of the founding members of the Massachusetts Association of Court Interpreters (MACI) and served as a NAJIT director and vice-chair of the Board of Directors from 2022 to 2024.

 ANDREEA BOSCOR